 Succeeded Transaction Reports

-Succeeded Transaction reports in Shopify are exclusive to Report Pundit and help merchants analyze every transaction that successfully passes through Shopify’s payment gateway, Amazon, Paypal, Stripe and any other payment platform associated with your store.
+Succeeded Transaction reports in Shopify are exclusive to Report Pundit and help merchants analyze every transaction that successfully passes through Shopify’s payment gateway, Amazon, Paypal, Stripe, and any other payment platform associated with your store.
 This includes any refunds and adjustments made during the selected time period.

 These reports are handy in quite a few ways, such as verifying a customer’s payment.

-By default, the Succeeded Transaction report consists of order date, order name, kind of transaction, transaction status, sales channel, payment gateway, transaction amount, and any relevant fees charged.
+By default, the Succeeded Transaction report consists of the order date, order name, kind of transaction, transaction status, sales channel, payment gateway, transaction amount, and any relevant fees charged.

 You can also add over 30+ custom fields to further drill down each transaction.